Danil0v3s/kRacingMonitor/README.md

 ### What is this?
 ![image](https://github.com/Danil0v3s/kRacingMonitor/assets/13068064/c69ede0f-e7b3-43e6-b4a7-96163d93b520)

-A small desktop companion application to enable you to provide MSI Afterburner data to your network
+A small desktop companion application to enable you to provide iRacing data to your network

 ### What does it have?
 - :white_check_mark: A simple websocket server to stream your data over your local network